 It’s the time of year when ghosts, ghouls, and goblins roam the fringes of reality scaring the living daylights out of kids and adults still in touch with their inner child.
+Scary stuff.
 TV channels, movie platforms, and cinemas screen their horrors of horror.
 Christian graveyards the world over are at their busiest as relatives make their annual pilgrimage to visit their dead.
 Carved pumpkins decorate doorsteps.
 Black and orange bunting vies with fake cobwebs, witches on broomsticks, and floating spectres as houses, pubs, bars, shops, and cafés get into the holiday spirit, pun intended.

 I’m not one for costume parties.
 I don’t get scary films and the thrill that purportedly comes from putting the heart crossways in yourself.
 Hallowe’en simply doesn’t do it for me.
 It never has.
 I doubt it ever will.